-Whether you have a layover, overnight sleepover or you are just quickly passing through, our Kos Island Airport Guide is a great place to start planning your visit.
+Whether you have a layover, overnight sleepover or you are just quickly passing through, our Kos Airport Guide is a great place to start planning your visit.
 Here, you’ll find information on services and facilities available inside the airport – including details about airport lounges, WiFi, mobile charging points, lockers, 24-hour food options, nearby hotels, and everything in between.

 when the airline actually admitted they owed us a meal the security wouldn’t let us out of the departures lounge to claim it! -Katherine

 To help you plan your layover or overnight sleepover, here is a quick run-down about what to expect during your time at Kos Island International Airport.

 The small, older terminal at Kos Airport (code: KGS) is by far the busiest in summer due to a number of seasonal routes.
 A new terminal is planned for construction in 2020.
 Current facilities include a few cafes and eateries, duty-free shopping, and free WiFi.

 We do not yet have any sleep-related airport reviews. or uninterrupted sleep, hotels are nearby.
 See our Airport Hotels section below for more info or read some traveller airport reviews for more tips.